Section 21 Petitions Filed with EPA Since September 2007

-February 20, 2014 -- On October 31, 2013, EPA received a petition (PDF)(5 pp., 1.1 mb.)
+March 12, 2014 -- On October 31, 2013, EPA received a petition (PDF)(5 pp., 1.1 mb.)
 About PDF) under Section 21 of the Toxic Substances Control Act (TSCA), from the National Center for Healthy Housing, the International Union of Painters and Allied Trades, the Lead and Environmental Hazards Association, and the National Association of Lead and Healthy Homes Grantees,requesting that EPA promulgate a rule pursuant to TSCA Section 8(d) requiring property managers, building owners, and contractors disturbing paint on public and commercial buildings to submit to EPA certain records related to the Occupational Safety and Health Administration’s construction standard for lead.
 On January 28, 2014, EPA denied the TSCA Section 21 petition by letter.
 After careful consideration, EPA found that the petition did not demonstrate that a TSCA Section 8(d) reporting rule is necessary and that, while the records requested by the petitioners are potentially useful, they are not necessary to carry out the purposes of TSCA or to support the rulemaking analysis.
 Read EPA's letter acknowledging receipt of the petition (PDF) 1 p., 163 kb.)
 About PDF), EPA's response (PDF) (2 pp., 358 kb.)
-About PDF), and the pre-publication copy of the Federal Register notice ( PDF) (12 pp., 151 kb.)
-About PDF).
+About PDF), and the Federal Register notice.

 Hydrofluorosilicic acid (HFSA) as a Water Fluoridation Agent